sebnitu/vrembem/packages/drawer/README.md

 </div>
 ```

-Drawer triggers are defined by three data attributes:
+Drawer triggers are defined using three data attributes:

 - `data-drawer-open`: Opens a drawer.
 Takes the id of the drawer it's meant to open.
 - `data-drawer-close`: Closes a drawer.
-If left value-less, will close the parent drawer.
-Can also take a drawer id to close a specific drawer.
+Will close the parent drawer if left value-less.
+Can also take an id of a drawer to close.
 - `data-drawer-toggle`: Toggles a drawer opened or closed.
 Takes the id of the drawer it's meant to toggle.

 ```html